micmejia/bible-dump/NKJV/Jeremiah/Jer 26.md

 When the princes of Judah heard these things, they came up from the king's house to the house of the Lord and sat down in the entry of the New Gate of the Lord's _house._

 ###### 11
-And the priests and the prophets spoke to the princes and all the people, saying, [^a]"This man deserves to die!
+And the priests and the prophets spoke to the princes and all the people, saying, "This man deserves to die!
 For he has prophesied against this city, as you have heard with your ears."

 ###### 12
 Then Jeremiah spoke to all the princes and all the people, saying: "The Lord sent me to prophesy against this house and against this city with all the words that you have heard.